fleetdm/fleet/docs/REST API/rest-api.md

 }
 ```

-### Run Automation for all failing hosts of a policy.
+### Run automation for all failing hosts of a policy

-Normally automations (Webhook/Integrations) runs on all hosts when a policy-check
-fails but didn't fail before.
-This feature to mark policies to call automation for
-all hosts that already fail the policy, too and possibly again.
+Triggers [automations](https://fleetdm.com/docs/using-fleet/automations#policy-automations) for *all* hosts with failing policies, regardless of whether a policy was previously failing on a host.

 `POST /api/v1/fleet/automations/reset`